KSpiliop/Fraud_Detection/README.md

 This is a Kaggle dataset taken from [here](https://www.kaggle.com/dalpozz/creditcardfraud "Kaggle dataset") which contains credit card transactions data and a fraud flag.
 It appeared originally in [Dal Pozzolo, Andrea, et al. "Calibrating Probability with Undersampling for Unbalanced Classification."
 Computational Intelligence, 2015 IEEE Symposium Series on.
 IEEE, 2015](http://www.oliviercaelen.be/doc/SSCI_calib_final.pdf "Original paper").
 There is a Time variable (seconds from the first transaction in the dataset), an Amount variable, the Class variable (1=fraud, 0= no fraud) and the rest (V1-V28) are factor variables obtained through Principal Components Analysis from the original variables.

 This is not a very difficult case for XGBoost as it will be seen.
-The main objective in this experiment is to show that the heuristic search finds a suitable set of hyper-parameters out of a quite large set of combinations.
+The main objective in this experiment is to show that the heuristic search finds a suitable set of hyper-parameters out of a quite large set of potential combinations.

 We can verify below that this is a highly imbalanced dataset, typical of fraud detection data.
 We will take this into account when setting the weights of observations in XGBoost parameters.